defunkydrummer/spinneret-vue/README.md

 ## Requirements

+Spinneret version 2.3 (the version that is currently (2/2019) available on Quicklisp. (spinneret-20170403, version 2.3))

-Spinneret version 2.3 or a later one that hasn't changed too wildly from that section.
+Or a later one that hasn't changed too wildly from that section.
 This library will patch (modify) a spinneret function, so it previously verifies that all the functions that are involved previously exist.
 Otherwise it will complain.

 ## Usage